Many of the medieval houses in the fortified hilltop village of Monsaraz have been converted into atmospheric guesthouses.

 Take a boat trip to see the playful bottle-nosed dolphins that live in this attractive estuary near Setúbal.

 Lisbon’s nightlife is legendary – chic Lux has long been the top place to dance until dawn.

 You’d be hard pushed to find a better long-distance footpath than to the Rota Vicentina – it encompasses picturesque villages, wild surf-lashed beaches and vertiginous cliffs.

 Tomar’s extraordinary “Convent of Christ” is the former headquarters of the Knights Templar.

 Peniche offers consistently good surfing in a country that is blessed with rolling Atlantic waves.

-The country’s liveliest and most colourful market shows that rural traditions are alive and well.
+The country’s liveliest and most colourful market on the square in Barcelos shows that rural traditions are alive and well.

-The historic riverside bairro of Ribeira is now a UNESCO World Heritage Site.
+The historic riverside bairro of Ribeira in Porto is now a UNESCO World Heritage Site.